EuroTeQ Collider winter semester 22/23

 Introduction

-Nature has evolved and optimized itself over centuries through natural selection.
+Nature has evolved and optimized itself over millions of years through the process of natural selection.
 Therefore, it represents an abundant source of knowledge and inspiration.
-Biomimicry is a process of innovation, where the strategies of nature are understood and mimicked, in order to tackle technical challenges.
-The gills of Manta Ray are a great example of such an optimized system.
-Thanks to the ricochet effect [1] the Manta can filter plancton out of the water efficiently without their gills clogging.
+Biomimicry is a process of innovation where the strategies of nature are understood and mimicked to tackle technical challenges.
+The gills of the Manta Ray are a great example of such an optimized system.
+Thanks to the ricochet effect [1], the Manta can filter plankton out of the water efficiently without its gills clogging.

 What is the Waste Challenge?

-With increasing processing and different possibilities of recycling, the subsequent separation of materials and chemicals is becoming crucial.
+With increasing processing and various possibilities for recycling, the subsequent separation of materials and chemicals is becoming increasingly crucial.
 Filters play an essential role here.
-Through them we separate the clean from the dirty, the recyclable from the non-recyclable or the waste from our nature.
+Through them, we separate the clean from the dirty, the recyclable from the non-recyclable, or the waste from our natural surroundings.
 One problem with filters, however, is that they clog and thus become waste themselves at the end of their lifecycle.
 A characteristic not shared by the filtering gills of the manta ray.
-Due to the flow characteristics of the gills, which are lined up next to each other, particle-free water can pass through.
-Hence, the Ricochet Effect seems to be a promising strategy to tackle some great waste issues.
+Due to the sequential arrangement of the gills, particle-free water can pass through.
+Hence, the Ricochet Effect is a promising strategy for addressing significant waste issues.
 However, it introduces new challenges that need to be solved.
-Since the water flow must be maintained via the gills/fins, a kind of dirty water and fresh water cycle is created.
-Further, flow velocity and flow angle must remain constant or at least be adjustable.
-One could try to solve these challenges, however, it may also be that there are already applications where the difficulties of this solution are not relevant and the advantages can be utilized.
-Accordingly, we pose the following challenges to you.
+Since the water flow must be maintained through the gills/fins, a cycle of dirty water and fresh water is created.
+Furthermore, flow velocity and flow angle must remain constant or, at the very least, be adjustable.
+One could try to solve these challenges; however, there are already applications where the difficulties of this solution are not relevant, and the advantages can be utilized.
+We have the following challenges for you.

 Who is behind the challenge?